As an old cowboy once said, “You can’t ride two horses at the same time.”

 - Set a growth climate and culture.
 Talk growth.
 Set goals.
 Monitor and measure growth.
 Reward growth.

 - Give employees more authority.
 In everything from customer service to budget creation, but especially in innovation, give employees more authority than you’re immediately comfortable with.
-In this Forbes article on Chick-Fil-A, notice two things: 1) how quickly it’s growing; and 2) how often the VP mentions the authority that individual operators have.
+This Forbes article on Chick-Fil-A is a few years old, but two principles still stand out: 1) how quickly the fast food giant was growing; and 2) how often the VP mentions the authority that individual operators have.

 - Encourage meaningful crosstalk.
 You want your employees talking with each other.
 When you get a question, help them think about other employees who could help them answer that question.
 Encourage them to share cell phone numbers.
 I know this can slide into non-efficiency and must be balanced.
 But meaningful and healthy crosstalk is essential to spur and sustain growth.